All Episodes

 I don't know what the difference is between extremely reckless and gross negligence.

-All right what about do we have any confirmation that the 22 top secret Clinton emails deemed to be too classified to release under any circumstances according to McCullough and according to standard operating procedure and protocol do we have any belief knowledge that in fact they ended up in the hands of foreign entities?
+What about do we have any confirmation that the 22 top secret Clinton emails deemed to be too classified to release under any circumstances, according to McCullough and according to standard operating procedure and protocol, do we have any belief, knowledge, that in fact they ended up in the hands of foreign entities?

-Unbelievable I mean this is so big and so blockbuster.
+I mean, this is so big and so blockbuster.

-But the the the bigger issue here is to me at least is that you have someone who is confirmed into this position to be truly independent.
+But the bigger issue here is, to me at least, is that you have someone who is confirmed into this position to be truly independent.

-I mean that is their job and when they are independent and they present facts that were certainly very inconvenient for the Democratic nominee he he says that really the tide turned against him so so much so that sort of word was put out through the system that if Hillary Clinton became president that he would be among the first to be fired.
+So much so that sort of word was put out through the system that if Hillary Clinton became president, that he would be among the first to be fired.

-And I asked the Clinton campaign, their former spokesman, to respond to our questions and he he did not respond um either.
+And I asked the Clinton campaign, their former spokesman, to respond to our questions, and he did not respond either.

 But I think that's a really legitimate issue to pursue further.